Collective moderation of hate, toxicity, and extremity in online discussions: Methods

 For each measure of discourse quality (hate speech, toxicity, extremity of speech and speakers), we apply ARDL models on two different levels of data aggregation.
-On the meso-level, we aim to illuminate short-term dynamics within trees, by applying ARDL models over successive tweets in discussion trees that contained at least 50 tweets (panels B in Fig.~\ref{fig:ardl_results} and Extended Data Figs.~\ref{fig:toxicity_single} and \ref{fig:extremity_single}, and panel A in~\ref{fig:extremity_of_speakers}).
+On the meso level, we aim to illuminate short-term dynamics within trees, by applying ARDL models over successive tweets in 3,569 discussion trees that contained at least 50 tweets (panel B in Fig.~\ref{fig:ardl_results} and SI Fig.~S19).
 To check whether longer discussion trees exhibit different discourse dynamics, we also replicate the analysis with 868 trees that include at least 100 or more tweets.
-Most patterns of results remain the same (see Section~\ref{sec:results} and Fig.~S15 in the SI), although some short-run patterns are more pronounced with more (albeit shorter) trees.
+Most patterns of results remain the same (Fig.~S21 in the SI), although some patterns are more pronounced when analyzing more (albeit shorter) trees.
 We could not analyze even shorter trees because our models would become overspecified.

-On the macro-level, we aim to provide information about more general and longer-term effects on the discourse quality, by applying ARDL models over average measures of each dimension for each of the 1,461 days in our time series (panels C in Fig.~\ref{fig:ardl_results} and Extended Data Figs.~\ref{fig:toxicity_single} and \ref{fig:extremity_single}, and panel B in~\ref{fig:extremity_of_speakers}).
+On the macro level, we analyze more general and longer-term effects on the discourse quality, by applying ARDL models over average measures of each dimension for each of the 1,461 days in our time series (panel C in Fig.~\ref{fig:ardl_results} and SI Fig.~S20, and panel B in Fig.~S20).
 Note that these macro-level analyses include all tweets from all trees.

-The ARDL analyses illuminate the relationship between discourse strategies and discourse quality on three temporal scales: for one lag, two lags, and in the long run.
-We explored different numbers of lags using the AIC measure (as implemented in ARDL Stata package \cite{kripfganz2018ardl,kripfganz2022ardl}, and found that two lags were sufficient for all models.